msagit/b1xz/Firmware/Klipper/README.md

 ## Klipper Configuration

 For Kipper configuration specific to the B1 the file **printer.cfg** is self explanatory.
-The configuration file is splitted in various files in order
+The configuration file is splitted in various files in order not to change too much if using different extruders, hotends or probes.
+Just use the include statements.

 ## Slicer Settings